-C. Metal-Sheathed Supply Cables.
+C. Supply Cables.

-As far as clearances are concerned, effectively grounded continuous metal-sheathed supply cables of all voltages and any supply cables supported on effectively grounded messengers, are classified the same as open supply wires of 0 to 750 volts between conductors.
+As far as clearances are concerned, supply cable having effectively grounded continuous metal sheath, or insulated conductors supported on and cabled together with an effectively grounded messenger, of all voltages, are classified the same as guys and messengers.